DETAILED ACTION

 In regard to claim 7, Ross et al. disclose identifying a type of fluid within the tool fluid passageway based on pressure drop during a pressure drawdown (paragraph 41 at least where compressible fluid can be identified).

-In regard to claim 8, Jones et al. disclose a method comprising: disposing a tool into a borehole, the tool disposed on a drill string or conveyance, wherein the tool comprises: a probe section (as in fig 3) comprising: at least two stabilizers (328, 330) to hold the tool in place in a formation; one or more probes (318, 320) that extend into the formation, wherein the one or more probes are an opposite side of the two stabilizers (as in fig 3); one or more probes channels (322, 324 as in fig 3) that connect the one or more probes to a prove fluid passageway (336) though one or more probe valves (332 as in fig 3); a low volume pump (326) connected to the probe fluid passageway; a probe pressure sensor (338) disposed on the probe fluid passageway; a bubble point valve (334) that connects the probe fluid passageway to a tool fluid passageway; and a tool pressure sensor (308, as in paragraph 25) disposed on the tool fluid passageway; and a flow-control pump-out section comprising a high-volume bidirectional pump (312) connected to the tool fluid passageway; extending the one or more probes into an inner surface of the borehole (paragraph 24); closing the bubble point valve (paragraph 26); taking a pressure measurement at the probe pressure sensor (inherent to providing sensor as above); and taking a pressure measurement at the tool pressure sensor (inherent to providing sensor as above).
+In regard to claim 8, Jones et al. disclose a method comprising: disposing a tool into a borehole, the tool disposed on a drill string or conveyance, wherein the tool comprises: a probe section (as in fig 3) comprising: at least two stabilizers (328, 330) to hold the tool in place in a formation; one or more probes (318, 320) that extend into the formation, wherein the one or more probes are on opposite side of the two stabilizers (as in fig 3); one or more probes channels (322, 324 as in fig 3) that connect the one or more probes to a prove fluid passageway (336) though one or more probe valves (332 as in fig 3); a pump (326) connected to the probe fluid passageway; a probe pressure sensor (338) disposed on the probe fluid passageway; a bubble point valve (334) that connects the probe fluid passageway to a tool fluid passageway; and a tool pressure sensor (308, as in paragraph 25) disposed on the tool fluid passageway; and a flow-control pump-out section comprising a bidirectional pump (312) connected to the tool fluid passageway; extending the one or more probes into an inner surface of the borehole (paragraph 24); closing the bubble point valve (paragraph 26); taking a pressure measurement at the probe pressure sensor (inherent to providing sensor as above); and taking a pressure measurement at the tool pressure sensor (inherent to providing sensor as above).
 Jones et al. do not disclose calculating a noise, wherein the noise comprises a difference between the pressure measurement at the probe pressure sensor and the pressure measurement at the tool pressure sensor.

 Ross et al. disclose a method comprising disposing a tool into a borehole (as in fig 1 or 2) and calculating a noise, wherein the noise comprises a difference between a pressure measurement at a probe pressure sensor (54) and a pressure measurement at a tool pressure sensor (56; paragraph 48 as using flowline pressure to identify pressure loses; also paragraph 52-54 as determining pressure disturbance as correlating between measurements involves determining a difference).
 It would have been obvious to one of ordinary skill in the art before the time of effective filing to provide the method of Jones et al. with the noise calculating steps of Ross et al. in order to determine the noise in the measurements of Jones et al. and provide more accurate data.